Why Most Jiu-Jitsu Instructors Teach BJJ The Wrong Way

 Sport Vs. Art Vs. Science

-Here’s where the big paradigm shift of teaching Brazilain Jiu-Jitsu lies.
+Here’s where the big paradigm shift of teaching Brazilian Jiu-Jitsu lies.
 We train BJJ like people train martial arts.
 That means we employ the “if this – then that” model.
 That is the same way in which people learn Aikido, Karate, and similar stuff.
 But here’s the trick – while you can learn things in technical steps like that when it comes to using them, things are different.
-Not in Aikido and Karate, but every much so in Jiu-Jitsu.
+Not in Aikido and Karate, but very much so in Jiu-Jitsu.

 The reality is that sparring and competing in Jiu-Jitsu is an extremely chaotic affair.
 In that sense, we can compare it to things like MMA, boxing, and wrestling.
 And still, you don’t see boxers and wrestlers train in that traditional martial arts type that BJJ people do.
-How come Jiu-Jitsu instructors expect people to learn a 12 step armbar setup from a guard and execute it in rolling or a match?
-An armbar from the guard is NEVER, literally NEVER going to look, feel and work that way when done live.
+How come Jiu-Jitsu instructors expect people to learn a 12-step armbar setup from a guard and execute it in rolling or a match?
+An armbar from the guard is NEVER, literally NEVER going to look, feel, and work that way when done live.

-The way we train BJJ is like martial art.
+The way we train BJJ is like a martial art.
 The way we compete in BJJ is like a combat sport.
-There’s a glaring and big divide there. the way to bridge it is to accept that BJJ is neither exclusively a martial art, nor a combat sport. it is somewhere in between.
+There’s a glaring and big divide there. the way to bridge it is to accept that BJJ is neither exclusively a martial art nor a combat sport. it is somewhere in between.
 That is where science comes into play f- we need to learn Jiu-Jitsu as a science, and we need to express it like art in the chaotic sports environment that rolling and competing presents.
 Jiu-Jitsu instructors, now you have a different task ahead of you – figure out how to teach this to your students.

 A Word On Methodology

 This is where things get interesting.
 First of all, let’s look at a classic BJJ class.
-You go in, warm-up, then you have technical practice with 2-4 techniques, perhaps a series of drills or positional sparring, and finally, you go and roll.
+You go in, warm up, then you have technical practice with 2-4 techniques, perhaps a series of drills or positional sparring, and finally, you go and roll.
 Question – how many times have you used the same move you were learning that class in a roll?
 If we are to optimize learning, it should be done in every class with every move.

 That brings me to the sheer number of techniques taught.
 3 moves per training, with 3 classes per week equals 9 moves per week.
 That is 36 moves per month.
-Do you know how many new techniques that are in a year?
+Do you know how many new techniques are in a year?
 432 to be extremely precise.
-There is no way anyone is learning so many moves in a year and applying them in rolling o competing.
+There is no way anyone is learning so many moves in a year and applying them in rolling or competing.
 So why are Jiu-Jitsu instructors so focused on teaching this way?

 Moreover, as Jiu-Jitsu instructors we need to formulate a curriculum that has people drilling and executing the things taught in class immediately when they roll.
 There’s a future full-length article coming on this particular methodology.